top of page

 Protecting Your Mental Health in the Social Media Age

+Social media is woven into everyday life.
+It helps people stay connected, discover ideas, and express creativity.
+But for many people, it also quietly affects emotional well-being.
 If you’ve ever closed an app feeling more anxious, drained, or behind in life than when you opened it, you’re not alone.
-As a therapist, I hear this concern almost daily.
-Social media can be a powerful tool for connection and creativity, but without boundaries, it can quietly wear down your mental health.
-Many people come to therapy wondering why something meant to be fun or helpful leaves them feeling overwhelmed, insecure, or exhausted.
-The issue isn’t that you’re using soc
+As a therapist, I hear this concern often.
+Many clients come to therapy wondering why something meant to be entertaining or helpful leaves them feeling overwhelmed, insecure, or

 Yourdeline Sertyl